fiot-dev/i2c-experiments/README.md

 ## Notes

 Feb 14, 2018

--- was able to get a one-wire sensor to report temp values to RPI from Arduino over i2c -- now looking on sending more complex data structures and commands
+- was able to get a one-wire sensor to report temp values to RPI from Arduino over i2c

-## Refs
+- now looking on sending more complex data structures and commands.

 https://github.com/pololu/pololu-rpi-slave-arduino-library
 https://embeddedmicro.weebly.com/raspberry-pi.html